 6.5.2 Procedures

 The non-UE associated NG Setup procedure as described in TS 38.413 [4], clause 8.7.1 is not changed.
-After this procedure, the Node level N2 interface is setup successfully, AMF is aware of the satellite connectivity between AN and the core network.
+After this procedure, the Node level N2 interface is setup successfully, AMF is aware of the satellite connectivity between AN and CN.

 During The PDU session establishment procedure as described in TS 23.502 [3], clause 4.3.2.2, AMF provides the satellite backhaul related information to SMF.
 If PCC is deployed, SMF further provides the information about backhaul to PCF for QoS related policy decision.
-Figure 6.X.2-2 shows the PDU session establishment procedure.
+Figure 6.5.2-1 shows the PDU session establishment procedure.

 Figure 6.5.2-1: PDU session establishment procedure